KLTY: History

 KLTY was on 100.7 MHz from January 2000 to December 2000, and was owned by Sunburst until it was sold to Salem.
 Salem swapped the Christian talk format that had been on 94.9 for nearly two and a half years known as "The Word", and placed the popular KLTY on a 94.9 signal while "The Word" went to 100.7.
 This placed the KLTY callsign back on its original frequency.

 KLTY now transmits with 100,000 watts ERP from Cedar Hill, Texas.

 While KLTY plays a Contemporary Christian music playlist, it has been classified as Adult Contemporary (AC) according to Mediabase.
 KLTY served (and can still serve) as the de facto "AC" station for DFW from mid-2013 to late December 2016 due to CBS Radio-owned 103.7 KVIL contemporizing its playlist to focus on 1990s to current product (with an Adult Top 40 lean) before Mediabase moved the station to "Hot AC" a year later (from October 2016 until February 2017 KVIL was a CHR/Top 40 station.
 Since November 2017 KVIL broadcasts an Alternative Rock format using the moniker Alt 103.7).
 As of December 26, 2016, KDGE (102.1) in Fort Worth serves as the official "AC" station for DFW.
 KLAK (97.5) in Tom Bean, Texas was another "AC" station that served areas north and east of the metroplex until it migrated to a "Hot AC" fare themselves in November 2017.

+Sale to EMF

+On December 30, 2024, Salem announced that the company would sell its remaining Contemporary Christian music stations (including KLTY) to Educational Media Foundation (EMF), the parent company of radio networks K-Love and Air1.
+EMF's area station KYDA (101.7 FM) is currently affiliated with the latter feed.
+Salem cited the reason behind the sales was to pay off the company's debt.
+The sale closed on February 1, 2025.
+KLTY staff informed their listeners of the upcoming changes, and aired special programming for its final day on January 31.
+On February 1, at midnight, after playing "Friends 2003" by Michael W. Smith, KLTY switched to K-Love, with "Praise" by Elevation Worship being the first song played.
+The sale to KLTY and to non-commercial was consummated on April 9, 2025.